-Plan Miller-McCarthy (H.R.
-2413) Isakson (S. 1963) Corker (S.1834) Official title Secondary Market Facility for Residential Mortgages Act of 2011 Mortgage Finance Act of 2011 Residential Mortgage Market Privatization and Standardization Act Summary A wholly owned government corporation purchases and securitizes certain mortgage products originated by approved sellers and guarantees timely payment of principal and interest on those securities.
-The government stands behind all obligations of the entity, with a reinsurance fund standing before the taxpayer.
-A temporary government agency guarantees timely payment of principal and interest on qualifying mortgage-backed securities, with a catastrophic risk insurance fund standing before the taxpayer.
+Plan Isakson (S. 1963) Corker (S.1834) Hensarling (H.R.1182) Official title Mortgage Finance Act of 2011 Residential Mortgage Market Privatization and Standardization Act GSE Bailout Elimination and Taxpayer Protection Act Summary A temporary government agency guarantees timely payment of principal and interest on qualifying mortgage-backed securities, with a catastrophic risk insurance fund standing before the taxpayer.
 The agency is terminated after 10 years and replaced with a fully private market.
 Wind down Fannie and Freddie over a 10-year period without an ongoing government guarantee on mortgage debt.
 Establish a new, purely private futures market for mortgage-backed securities (which eventually replaces the TBA market) based on minimum standards for underwriting, pooling and servicing agreements, and transparency.
+Wind down Fannie and Freddie completely over a 15-year period and establish a purely private market for housing finance, with no government guarantee beyond FHA and other existing affordable housing programs.
 Who issues qualifying mortgage-backed securities?
-The U.S. government.
 Private entities.
 Private entities.
+Private entities.
 Who insures qualifying mortgage-backed securities?
-The U.S. government.
 The U.S. government (temporarily).
 Private entities.
-Nature of the government guarantee The government stands behind all obligations of the government corporation.
-The government stands behind all qualifying mortgage-backed securities for 10 years.
+Private entities.
+Nature of the government guarantee The government stands behind all qualifying mortgage- backed securities for 10 years.
 No government guarantee after that period.
 No government guarantee.
-Portfolio investments by covered entity Permitted to support multifamily housing and other mortgages that are not readily securitized, to provide countercyclical liquidity, and for loan modifications.
-Portfolio usually capped at \$250 billion (adjusted for inflation).
-Not permitted.
-N/A (no covered entity) Affordable housing provisions Requirement to serve qualified borrowers throughout the United States, including underserved areas.
+No government guarantee.
+Portfolio investments by covered entity Not permitted.
+N/A (no covered entity) N/A (no covered entity) Affordable housing provisions No specific recommendations.
 No specific recommendations.
+Repeal the affordable housing goals and the housing trust fund.
+Multifamily provisions New agency defines what types of multifamily loans qualify for the government guarantee.
+New futures market covers single-family and multifamily mortgages.
 No specific recommendations.
-Multifamily provisions Investment portfolio may be used to purchase multifamily loans.
-New agency defines what types of multifamily loans qualify for the government guarantee.
-New futures market covers single-family and multifamily mortgages.
-Oversight FHFA Board approves any product offered by the government corporation.
-The Federal Housing Finance Agency can set a minimum guarantee fee.
-New agency oversees the origination, servicing, and securitization process for qualified securities.
+Oversight New agency oversees the origination, servicing, and securitization process for qualified securities.
 Board of directors oversees the new agency's business.
 Federal banking agencies establish minimum standards for underwriting and develop uniform regulatory practices for the mortgage market.
 Establish a new industry-financed database to streamline mortgage securitization.
-Transition Treasury develops a wind-down plan, including a reduction in mandatory dividend payments.
-Advisory board helps the new agency liquidate Fannie and Freddie.
+No specific recommendations.
+Transition Advisory board helps the new agency liquidate Fannie and Freddie.
 The agency is terminated after 10 years.
 Fannie and Freddie are gradually sold off to investors by at least 10 percent each year over 10 years.
 Guarantees business drawn down parallel to portfolio size.
+Appoint the Federal Housing Finance Agency as receiver of Fannie and Freddie (if deemed financially viable) and establish a holding corporation and dissolution trust fund to divide assets and liabilities.
+Over the first 15 years, scale back the guarantee business by increasing fees, decreasing loan limits, and restricting the type of mortgages the firms can purchase.
+The Federal Housing Finance Agency and the Treasury Department are then given a 10-year window to wind down Fannie and Freddie completely.